steveredden/homebridge-kasa-lightstrip/README.md

 This plugin was developed as a stop-gap to provide integration of Kasa's light strips, while the [far superior] plugin ([homebridge-tplink-smarthome](https://github.com/plasticrake/homebridge-tplink-smarthome#readme)) lacks support!

+This plugin creates Lightbulb accessories for you to integrate with your lightstrips.
+It can also, optionally, create stateless Switch accessories to enable Light Effects.

 ## Prerequisites

 The [python-kasa](https://github.com/python-kasa/python-kasa) library is required for this plugin.
 Credit to that team and the maintainers! :trophy::clap: